cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 Next steps:

-- inspect why we have an unexpected random cache miss
+- Inspect why we have an unexpected random cache miss
-- improve haddock generation time (15 minutes)
+- Improve haddock generation time (15 minutes)
-- reduce bench time (we probably don't want to run the whole benchmark suite for every single commit, or a smaller one)
+- Reduce bench time (we probably don't want to run the whole benchmark suite for every single commit, or a smaller one)
-- focus on the changed area (do not compile everything to generate the monthly report)
+- Focus on the changed area (do not compile everything to generate the monthly report)

 ## Community